akpw/akpw/_posts/2016-06-16-CollectionView-I.md

 **Just one more thing**

 At that point, we are almost done!
 However the [requirements](#requirements) mention `sectionHeadersPinToVisibleBounds`, which is a boolean property of `UICollectionViewFlowLayout` that enables out-of-the-box sticky headers in iOS9.
 Since we are now explicitly managing the sections headers, we also need to make sure there is no interference with the built-in implementation.
-The easiest way might be doing something along of lines of:
+The easiest way around that might be doing something along of lines of:
 {% highlight swift %}
 override public var sectionHeadersPinToVisibleBounds: Bool {
     didSet {